 Most women, including those who have not had children, and adolescent girls, can use IUDs.
 However, IUDs should not be used when the following conditions are present:

-A pelvic infection, such as a sexually transmitted disease Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more or pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
-Pelvic inflammatory disease is usually transmitted during... read more
+A pelvic infection, such as a sexually transmitted infection Overview of Sexually Transmitted Infections (STIs) Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more or pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
+Pelvic inflammatory disease is often caused by a sexually... read more

 A structural abnormality that distorts the uterus

 Cancer of the cervix Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
-Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse... read more or cancer of the lining of the uterus Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+Most cervical cancers are caused by human papillomavirus (HPV) infection.
+Cervical cancer usually results from infection... read more or cancer of the lining of the uterus Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more (endometrium)
+It... read more (endometrium)

 For levonorgestrel-releasing IUDs, breast cancer Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
 Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more or an allergy to levonorgestrel

-Having had a sexually transmitted disease, pelvic inflammatory disease, or a mislocated (ectopic) pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Having had a sexually transmitted infection, pelvic inflammatory disease, or a mislocated (ectopic) pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more in the past does not prevent women from using an IUD.
+When an ectopic pregnancy... read more in the past does not prevent women from using an IUD.

-Religious beliefs that prohibit abortion do not prohibit the use of IUDs because IUDs do not prevent conception by causing a fertilized egg to be aborted.
-However, when used for emergency contraception Emergency Contraception Emergency contraception is used after an act of unprotected sexual intercourse or after an occasion when a contraceptive method fails (for example, when a condom breaks).
-Emergency contraception... read more after unprotected sex, a copper IUD may prevent a fertilized egg from becoming implanted in the uterus.
+Personal beliefs that prohibit abortion do not prohibit the use of IUDs because IUDs do not prevent conception by causing a fertilized egg to be aborted.
+However, when used for emergency contraception Emergency Contraception Emergency contraception may be used to prevent pregnancy for a short period of time after unprotected sex.
+Emergency contraception decreases the chance of pregnancy after one episode of unprotected... read more after unprotected sex, a copper IUD or a levonorgestrel-releasing IUD may prevent a fertilized egg from becoming implanted in the uterus.

-Before the IUD is inserted, doctors may recommend testing for sexually transmitted diseases (STDs) based on a woman's risk factors.
-However, doctors do not need to wait for STD test results before inserting the IUD.
-If results are positive, the STD is treated, and the IUD is left in place.
-If women have a discharge that contains pus, an IUD is not inserted.
-In such cases, STD testing is done, and antibiotics are started immediately, without waiting for test results.
+Before the IUD is inserted, doctors may recommend testing for sexually transmitted infections (STIs) based on a woman's risk factors.
+However, doctors do not need to wait for STI test results before inserting the IUD.
+If results are positive, the STI is treated, and the IUD is left in place.
+If doctors observe a discharge that contains pus just before the IUD is to be inserted, an IUD is not inserted.
+In such cases, STI testing is done, and antibiotics are started immediately, without waiting for test results.
+The IUD is then inserted after treatment of the infection is complete.

 An IUD may be inserted immediately after a miscarriage or an abortion that occurs during the 1st or 2nd trimester and immediately after the placenta is delivered after a cesarean delivery.